yjg30737/simplePyQt5/README.md

 * Other

-These classes' content margins are set to zero, so if you want to set the margin then
+These classes' content margins are set to zero as default, so if you want to set the margin then
 ```python
     lrWidget = LeftRightWidget()
     lay = lrWidget.layout()